ts4z/barge-rulebook/src/colophon.md

 the mdbook configuration, uses CommonMark (a Markdown library) to produce LaTeX, then doctors that up with some minor hacks and renders it to PDF.

-All of the tools are common free software except the build glue, which is included in the `git` repository.
+All of the tools used are common free software.

+Everything else is included in the `git` repository.